A Luminance-Aware Multi-Scale Network for Polarization Image Fusion with a Multi-Scene Dataset: Conclusion

 \section{Conclusion}

-In this paper, we propose a multi-scale luminance-aware network based on existing polarization image fusion methods, solving the problems of limited feature expression capability and lack of design for mining details of linear polarization images in complex luminance environments.
-Compared with other methods, the proposed method constructs a luminance-aware-attention synergistic architecture for $DOLP$ images, generating an attention map through a multilevel luminance weighting module, adaptively enhances $DOLP$-sensitive regions, and introducing luminance-normalized feature splicing at the decoding end to achieve dynamic modulation, in addition to integrating the advantages of local and global attention, so that the proposed method can effectively solve the polarization information fusion problem in complex scenes while ensuring computational efficiency.
-In order to optimize the fusion effect, a multi-objective joint loss function is proposed in this paper.
+In this paper, we propose a luminance-aware multi-scale polarization image fusion framework to address the limited feature representation capability of existing methods and their insufficient exploitation of linearly polarized details under complex illumination.
+The proposed method builds a luminance-guidance and attention-coordinated architecture for $DoLP$ images, where multi-level luminance priors are generated to adaptively enhance $DoLP$-sensitive regions, and luminance-normalized feature concatenation is introduced in the decoder for dynamic photometric modulation.
+By further combining local and global attention mechanisms, the proposed framework effectively improves polarization image fusion in complex scenes while maintaining a reasonable balance between performance and computational cost.
+To further optimize the fusion results, a multi-objective joint loss function is also designed.

-In addition, this paper proposes a multi-scene polarization dataset MSP, which contains 1000 sets of high-resolution data covering 17 indoor and outdoor complex lighting scenarios.
-The quantitative evaluation of this paper's method on the MSP dataset in multiple scenes shows that the core metrics of SSIM, MS-SSIM, $Q^{ab/f}$ and SD are leading across the board, and the ablation experiments validate the significant contribution of the combination of the Brightness-Branch and CBAM.
-This study provides a highly informative solution for military reconnaissance, intelligent driving and other tasks under complex lighting conditions, and the constructed dataset sets a new benchmark in the field of polarization image processing.
-In the future, we will further expand the scenarios in which this dataset is characterized by polarization features, while focusing on more polarized image fusion tasks under extreme interference environments.
+In addition, we construct a new multi-scene polarization dataset, MSP, which contains 1,000 high-resolution samples collected from 17 indoor and outdoor complex lighting scenarios.
+Quantitative results on MSP show that the proposed method achieves leading performance in key metrics such as SSIM, MS-SSIM, $Q^{ab/f}$ and SD, while the ablation experiments further verify the effectiveness of the proposed module design, especially the contribution of the luminance-guidance mechanism and CBAM.
+These results demonstrate that the proposed framework provides a competitive solution for fusion of polarization images in complex lighting environments and has potential for applications such as military reconnaissance and intelligent driving.
+In future work, we will further expand the dataset to include more polarization-sensitive scenarios and investigate polarization image fusion under more extreme interference conditions.